ziminji/objective-c-sql-query-builder/README.md

 2. Navigate to the tarball in Finder.
 3. Unachieve the tarball by double-clicking it in a Finder window.
 4. Open an Xcode project.
-5. Right-click on the "Classes" folder and "Add >> Existing Files...".
+5. Right-click on the "Classes" folder and click on the "Add >> Existing Files..." option.
-6. Highlight the files, then click "Add".
+6. Highlight the files, then click the "Add" button.
 7. Check "Copy items into destination group's folder (if needed)".
 8. Select "Default" for the "Reference Type".
 9. Choose "Recursively create groups for any added folders".